Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ----
 Correct answer: **A. Yes**

+✅ **<mark>Solution: You recommend defining a container job that uses a custom container that has the JavaScript packages preinstalled.</mark>**

+❌ Solution: You recommend using pipeline artifacts.

+✅ Solution: You recommend enabling pipeline caching.

 Explanation:

 Enabling **pipeline caching** is a recommended way to reduce time spent installing npm packages.